I’m a professional writer, editor and proofreader with 16 years’ experience, gained both in-house and as a freelancer.

 I work on both sides of the fence for authors and publishers.
 One of my main publishing clients has been John Wiley & Sons; I’ve developed, edited or proofread more than 70 For Dummies titles.
 One of my main author clients is a novelist for whom I’ve ghostwritten on a weekly basis since 2011.

 I’ve written and edited content for many UK-based organisations, including:

-- Charities like Turning Point, BEAT and FARM-Africa
+- Charities like Turning Point, BEAT, FARM-Africa and the Scout Association

 - Companies like BMW, James Villas and Associated British Ports